Shooo/SDLProject/README.md

 # SDLProject
-RPG-like game created using the SDL2 library
+RPG-like game created using the SDL2 library.

 ## About
 A simple RPG game created for the purpose of learning the SDL2 library as well as basic game development elements.